ggfiogkos69/Telemetry-GUI/README.txt

  wsl --install

 1.5) install ngrok: https://ngrok.com/download
+ Create an account, login, and connect it your ngrok installation.(Step 2 in ngrok account page)

 RUN THE APP (Do everytime):
 2.1) open cmd or PowerShell on the repo directory and run: